 "These Days - The Manchester Peace Song Cycle"

-Reflecting on all they have seen Arthur and Amelia share the tears of war and the laughter and joy of peace time over the last 100 or so years.
-From Suffragette rallies to William Grimshaw’s joyous gramophone concerts; to the Manchester Pals First World War army camp and the 1939 RAF base.
-From Pope John Paul II’s visit, to family picnics, boat rides, Oasis concerts and generations of photos of children sitting next to them.
+From Suffragette rallies to William Grimshaw’s joyous gramophone concerts of Caruso, to the Manchester Pals First World War army camp and the 1939 RAF base.
+From Pope John Paul II’s visit, to family picnics, boat rides, Oasis concerts and generations of photos beside the lions.

-This unique show is for everyone.
 Songs of warmth and humour revel in the sunshine days of childhood alongside reflective poignant harmonies that commemorate our universal quest for peace.
-Projected images shine against the ancient cathedral organ completing the journey.
+With additional poetry and words by kind permission of Simon Armitage and the Wilfred Owen Association, Lindsay Williams and Cathy Crabb.

 Director and Dramaturge: Caroline Clegg.